brodycj/react-native-module-init/README.md

 Installing react-native-awesome-module (1.0.0)
 Generating Pods project
 Integrating client project
 Pod installation complete!
-There are 48 dependencies from the Podfile and 39 total pods installed.
+There are 50 dependencies from the Podfile and 41 total pods installed.

+[!]
+Your project does not explicitly specify the CocoaPods master specs repo.
+Since CDN is now used as the default, you may safely remove it from your repos directory via `pod repo remove master`.
+To suppress this warning please add `warn_for_unused_master_specs_repo => false` to your Podfile.
 ✔ additional pod install ok
 💡 check out the example app in react-native-awesome-module/example ℹ (/Users/brodybits/dev/react-native-awesome-module/example)